dashadowofcat/pori-translated/README.md

 Shadowofcat (me) and dragonite for the mod development

-rekku for translating all the dialogue and text
+rekku for translating all the game's dialogue and text

 and sinai dev for his universeLib library which the mod uses